 - Stop-Loss is used to prevent an excess loss on a position.
 It is automatically triggered whenever the price reaches a designated level.
 It can only be set to the level above the current price for short positions and to the level below the current price for long positions.
 It is a Buy Stop for your Sell trades and a Sell Stop for your Buy trades.
 Almost all Forex brokers feature trading platforms that provide an opportunity to set stop-loss as a simple parameter of a position or an order.

 - Take-Profit is used to close a position with a satisfactory amount of profit.
 Similar to a stop-loss, it is triggered automatically at a certain level.
 It can only be set to the level below the current price for the short positions and to the level above the current price for the long positions.
 It is a Buy Limit for your Sell trades and a Sell Limit for your Buy trades.
 Almost all trading platforms allow setting a take-profit as a simple parameter of a position.

-Now you should be able to use pending orders without too much trouble.
+Now with pending orders explained to you, it should be much easier for you to use them without too much trouble.
 It is always recommended to use stop-loss and take-profit orders, and it is sometimes more prudent to use stop/limit orders to enter positions, especially when you expect a market to retrace to a certain level before continuing its trend.